projmate/coffee-backbone-sourcemap/README.md

 * Less CSS
 * DustJs files (layouts, partials)
 * Generates static assets, no middleware needed
+* Runs on Linux, Mac and Windows

-More documentation is forthcoming for Projmate, which is a GUI project editor based on likes/dislikes about Jake, Grunt and deploying production sites.
+More documentation is forthcoming for Projmate, which is a GUI project editor based on likes/dislikes of tools such as Jake, Grunt and my experience deploying production sites.
 The project is several weekends of effort and the CLI is already useful.
+All the magic for this project happens in the [Projfile](projfile.coffee).

 * Builds are based on environments (development, test, production)
 * Simple filters and pipelines for asset processing
+* An enhanced, cross-platform shell library based on ShellJS.

 ## Installation